qawemlilo/blog/posts/2014-6-27_using-cheerio-and-mongodb-to-scrape-a-large-website.md

     /*
      * Make it an EventEmitter
     **/
-    util.inherits(Scrapper, EventEmitter);
+    util.inherits(Scraper, EventEmitter);

-I started by defining my Scrapper Constructor and turning it into an EventEmitter.
+I started by defining my Scraper Constructor and turning it into an EventEmitter.
 When instantiated, it calls the `init` method.

 Up next let's look at the `init` method.

     /*
      * Initialize scrapping
     **/
-    Scrapper.prototype.init = function () {
+    Scraper.prototype.init = function () {
         var model;
         var self = this;